ray-project/ray/doc/source/ray-observability/getting-started.rst

   INFO worker.py:1487 -- Connected to Ray cluster.
 View the dashboard at 127.0.0.1:8265.

 When you start a remote Ray cluster via the :ref:`VM cluster launcher <vm-cluster-quick-start>`, :ref:`KubeRay operator <kuberay-quickstart>`, or manual configuration, Ray Dashboard will be launched on the head node but the dashboard port may not be publicly exposed.
-View :ref: `configuring dashboard` for how to view dashboard from outside the head node.
+View :ref: `configuring dashboard <observability-configure-manage-dashboard>` for how to view dashboard from outside the head node.

 .. note::